 Allan Schwartz, LCSW, Ph.D.
 Updated: Dec 10th 2010 Does the Modern World Promote Schizoid Personality Disorder? - Personality Disorders

 Dependent personality disorder (DPD), formerly known as asthenic personality disorder, is a personality disorder that is characterized by a pervasive psychological dependence on other people.
 This personality disorder is a long-term (chronic) condition in which people depend on others to meet their emotional and physical needs, with only a minority achieving normal levels of independence.
 Dependent personality disorder

-Psychological manipulation is a type of social influence that aims to change the perception or behavior of others through underhanded, deceptive, or even abusive tactics. [ 1 ] By advancing the interests of the manipulator, often at the other's expense, such methods could be considered exploitative, abusive, devious, and deceptive.
+Psychological manipulation is a type of social influence that aims to change the perception or behavior of others through underhanded, deceptive, or even abusive tactics.
+By advancing the interests of the manipulator, often at another's expense, such methods could be considered exploitative, abusive, devious and deceptive.
 Social influence is not necessarily negative.
 For example, doctors can try to persuade patients to change unhealthy habits.

 Clearing the Fog Around Personality Disorders

 Specific Inventories Young Schema Questionnaire: Long & Short Forms